 What Is Personal Guarantee Insurance?

-Personal Guarantee Insurance (PGI) is a new insurance product created to provide small-to-medium-sized business owners and commercial real estate investors protection for personal assets when they sign a personal guarantee for a commercial loan.
+Personal guarantee insurance (PGI) provides small-to-medium-sized business owners and commercial real estate investors protection for personal assets when they sign a personal guarantee for a commercial loan.

 If, after liquidating the business assets, the lender seeks personal assets to repay the balance of the loan, PGI will cover up to 70% of the insured’s net liability, depending on the coverage purchased and the terms of the policy.

 By covering up to 70% of the guarantor’s net liability, PGI provides the insured with a safety net without eliminating the motivation to overcome difficulties and restore the health of the business.